Archips/boot2root/Walkthrough1.md

 }
 ```

+As we can see with the call to the `read_six_numbers()` function, the answer must be a sequence of 6 numbers.
+We can also see that each one of those six numbers must be between 1 and 6 (inclusive) and there can be no duplicates, otherwise the bomb explodes.

 Once again, digging in Ghidra, we notice 6 variables, from node1 to node6.
-Then, using gdb we got:
+We can't see the values in these variables, though.
+But if we take a closer look using gdb, we get:

 ```
 (gdb) print (int)node1